markmuetz/stormtracks/docs/installation.rst

 Installation
 ============

-The recommended way of installing stormtracks is in a `python virtualenv <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_.
+The recommended way of installing stormtracks is using `pip <https://pip.pypa.io/en/stable/>`_  in a `python virtualenv <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_.
 The instructions below show how to do this on a Debian based Linux system (e.g. Ubuntu, Linux Mint).
+They should be usable with minor modifications on other Linux/Unix platforms.

 Install system dependencies
 ---------------------------

+Open a terminal and run these commands to get pip, virtualenv and some tools for compiling binaries.

 ::